 The teaching of reading is well structured throughout the school.
 Children are encouraged to read with skill, fluency, understanding and enjoyment.
 Texts are chosen to both develop key skills and to provide a stimulus for written work.
 A home/school reading record within their planner is taken home each day and this enables parents to comment on pupil's progress.
-Our pupils' reading level is tested termly to ensure and non-fiction from which they are encouraged to borrow.
+Our pupils' reading level is tested termly to ensure consistent progression.

+We have a well-stocked library providing children with a good selection of fiction and non-fiction from which they are encouraged to borrow.
 The school develops a love of reading through regular events such as National Book Week, World Poetry Day and Book Character Day.